 Y10 Belief Philosophy Ethics

-Component 1: The beliefs, teachings and practises of 2 religions.
+- The beliefs, teachings and practises of 2 religions.
 Christianity and Buddhism.

 Component 2: Four ethical and philosophical themes:

-- Peace and conflict.
+- Relationships and families.

 - Crime and punishment.

 - Religion and life, including environmentalism, medical ethics, the origins of the universe and evolution.